Pietro Donato: Works and commissions

 In 1436, Donato commissioned several manuscripts.
 First, there is an illuminated Latin Gospel book, now manuscript 180 in the Pierpont Morgan Library, that was created for Donato in Padua.
 The chief illuminator was Johannes de Monterchio, while the frontispiece was by Peronet Lamy.
 Second, there is an illustrated copy of the Notitia Dignitatum that now resides in the Bodleian Library as Canon.
 Misc.
 378. The manuscript of the Notitia which Donato had copied was one he had found in Speyer, the Codex Spirensis earlier that year attending the council at Basel; its discovery influenced the Roma instaurata of Flavius Blondus.
 The work of Frontinus on the aqueducts of Rome and Vitruvius's De architectura were preserved in very poor manuscripts until Giovanni Giocondo edited them in the 1430s, for presentation to Donato.

 As an epigraphist, Donato compiled ancient inscriptions and collected many ancient artefacts.
-The Codex Hamilton, MS 254 in the Staatsbibliothek zu Berlin, was such an epigraphic collectanea.
-It was compiled, at least in part (folios 81-90), by Ciriaco d'Ancona, and based on one of his three visits to Athens (1436, 1437-8, and 1444).
+The Manuscript Hamilton 254, now in the Berlin State Library, was such an epigraphic collectanea.
+It was compiled, at least in part (folios 81r-90v), by Ciriaco d'Ancona, and based on one of his three visits to Athens (1436, 1437-8, and 1444).
 With the aid of a scribe and a draughtsman, Ciriaco created a portfolio of sketches of several ancient Greek ruins, most notably the Parthenon, for Donato.

 Donato possessed an exemplary copy of the Chronicon of Eusebius in Jerome's translation.
 He also owned 358 manuscripts of Thomas Aquinas, including the Prima pars and the Prima secundae.

 It has been suggested that Donato, among other Paduan humanists, like Ciriaco, Francesco Barbaro, Jacopo Zeno, Palla Strozzi, and Leon Battista Alberti, may have influenced the classicism of the work of Donatello—especially his equestrian monument to Gattamelata—during his Paduan years (1444-53), when he had a studio near the Santo.

 Donato had work done on the episcopal palace during his tenure.
 In 1437 he contracted one Giovanni da Ulma to redecorate the chapel of San Massimo there.
 In 1444, Donato commissioned Giovanni da Firenze to make the current font for the baptistry; Giovanni also repaved the interior and redid the tombs.
 In 1445 he completely rebuilt the bishop's residence in a sumptuous manner.